Skip to content

 A value of 0 or less than 0 is considered unset.

-See Size Restrictions for examples of the effects of the maxWidth, openFullMax and openMaxWidth properties.
+See Size Restrictions for examples of the effects of the maxWidth and openFullMax properties.

 domainrangereadonlywriteonly